coordinationdesk/end2end_monitoring_dashboard/README.md

 ### Credentials

-The maas collector need to collect externals interfaces credenTials file.
+The maas collector needs to collect external interfaces and credential files.

-They are not deliverded in github a sample file is delivered, corrects values should be set in file:
+They are not deliverded in github, however, a sample file is delivered.
+Correct values should be set in this file:

 ```bash
 ls -al ${WORK_DIR}/deployment/configuration/credentials/maas-api-collector-credentials.json